 Membership and the Council of Governors

-Calderdale and Huddersfield NHS Trust is a NHS Foundation Trust.
+CHFT is a Foundation Trust.
 This means we are not directed or controlled by the Secretary of State for Health, but we are still part of the National Health Service family and subject to NHS quality standards, performance ratings and systems of inspection.

-One of the greatest benefits of being a NHS Foundation Trust is that the new structure helps us to work much closer with local people and service users to help us respond to the needs of our communities.
-Other benefits include the chance to maximise financial freedoms, have more control over our money to improve facilities and achieve a better balance between national and local priorities.
+One of the greatest benefits of being a Foundation Trust is that the structure helps us to work more closely with local people and service users to help us to respond to the needs of our communities.

-A fundamental part of being a NHS Foundation Trust is the different way the organisation is structured.
-It is based upon the involvement of local people, patients, carers, partner organisations (such as Kirklees Council, Calderdale Council and the local university) and staff employed by the Trust.
+A fundamental part of being a Foundation Trust is the way the organisation is structured.
+It is based upon the involvement of local people, patients, carers, staff employed by the Trust and partner organisations.

-There are three main components to the way a NHS Foundation Trust is structured:
+There are three main components to the way a Foundation Trust is structured:

 In these pages you'll find information about being a member of the Trust, and about our Council of Governors.

 Please select the appropriate button on the right of the screen to find the information you need.